Manik Bhide

-Manik Govind Bhide (born 1935) is a Hindustani classical music vocalist from Kolhapur and based in Mumbai.
-She is known for being Kishori Amonkar's student and Ashwini Bhide-Deshpande's guru and mother.
-She is an exponent of the Jaipur-Atrauli gharana.
+Manik Govind Bhide (1935 – 13 September 2023) was an Indian Hindustani classical music vocalist from Kolhapur and based in Mumbai.
+She was known for being Kishori Amonkar's student and Ashwini Bhide-Deshpande's guru and mother.
+She was an exponent of the Jaipur-Atrauli gharana.

 Early life and training

 Born Manik Potnis in Kolhapur, she was encouraged by her parents to learn music.
 She began her early classical training with Madhukar Sadolikar of the Jaipur-Atrauli gharana.

 Later, she married scientist Govind Bhide.
 Following, around 1964, the couple relocated to Mumbai.
 A family friend, Vamanrao Deshpande, brought the young couple to meet Mogubai Kurdikar, his guru.
 Though Kurdikar wasn't present, Manik Bhide met Kishori Amonkar and soon became her student after the former heard the latter sing.
 She continued to learn from Amonkar for 15 years.
 Bhide learned alongside Suhasini Mulgaonkar, Arun Dravid, Meera Panshikar, and others.

 Training with Kishori Amonkar

 Though a devout follower and admirer of Amonkar, Bhide's relationship with her guru was challenging and demanding.
 Under tremendous stress and Amonkar's infamous temperamentality.
 Bhide had accompanied Amonkar in every concert for over a decade.
 After a falling out, Bhide discontinued learning from Amonkar in 1981.
 Following, she dedicated her musical life to teaching.
 After several decades, Bhide and Amonkar reconciled.